This guide may contain affiliate links. We may earn a commission from GetYourGuide at no extra cost to you. See how we fund this site.

 Cycling

-The Rallarvegen (Navvy Road) follows the construction route of the Bergen Railway, running from Finse to Flam.
-The 82-kilometer route descends through mountain terrain to fjord level.
+The Rallarvegen (Navvy Road) follows the construction route of the Bergen Railway from Finse down to Flåm—82 kilometers from high mountain to fjord level, rideable June to September.

 When to Visit